comworkio/comwork-cloud-wiki/tutorials/console/public/support.md

 This tutorial is also available in the following languages:
 * [Français 🇫🇷](../../../translations/fr/tutorials/console/public/support.md)

+## For the SaaS users

+Choose the right platform:

+* [cwcloud.tn](https://cwcloud.tn) for the Tunisian-based customers billed in TND
+* [cloud.comwork.io](https://cloud.comwork.io) for European-based customers billed in euros

 ## Opening a ticket

 Click on "support" on the user's menu: